-Nearby Sharing is one of the talking points of Microsoft’s Windows 10 April 2018 Update.
-This feature makes use of Bluetooth and a peer-to-peer WiFi connection to beam any file, image or URL link to another computer rocking the latest Windows 10 update.
+You don’t have a flash drive to share files between PCs?
+That’s a no biggie.
+Nearby Sharing is a Windows 10 feature which makes use of Bluetooth and a peer-to-peer WiFi connection to beam any file, image or URL link to another computer rocking Windows 10.

 Nearby Share is very similar to Apple’s AirDrop feature.
 You can send any size of file, photo and web link to a nearby computer.
 The process is quite simple, as we are about to find out.
 So then, let’s buckle up and get right to it.